In the Input preferences, you can customize how Blender reacts to the mouse and keyboard as well as define your own keymap.

 Moving the Compositor background image.

-Some touchpads support three-finger tap for middle mouse, which may be an alternative to using this option.
+Some touchpads support three-finger tap for middle mouse button, which may be an alternative to using this option.

 - Modifier (unsupported on Microsoft Windows)